Support Us Button Widget

 Business is boo-ming

 How has the hotel dealt with its supernatural reputation?
-Well, the “Room With Your Boo” package lasts until the end of October, where you can receive a special Halloween gift + a boo-berry pancake breakfast in bed.
+Well, the “Room With A Boo” package lasts throughout fall, where you can receive a welcome gift, cocktail, and other perks.

 Let’s face it: ghost stories are meant to draw us in, not keep us away.
 As the saying goes, “If you build it” — “it” being a hospital-turned-hotel on the site of an 1830s battlefield — “they will come.